nehaljwani/team.exiv2.org/book/IMaEA.md

 How about this method?
 You complain about a font face being used.
 We'll call this **FAB**.
 This is very effective because you're only asking for a 100% reformat of the book and all the graphics.
 That's not too much to ask.
 When I designed the Exiv2 Logo, a contributor asked for the font to be changed.
 I proposed alternatives and received no response.

+As for myself, I am a **CAB** where *C* stands for *clever*.
+However I am an **AB** and that's why I've found it so difficult to recruit and retain contributors.

 There are so many ways to incur the outrage of other people.
 And so many ways in which others can and do complain.
 All in all, working on an open-source project is a thank-less task.
-A user in Peru did say on Facebook when I released v0.25.
-"Robin should get a medal for his work.
+When I released v0.25, a user in Peru said on Facebook  "Robin should get a medal for his work.
 Exiv2 would have died years ago without his commitment.".
 So I asked my family to write to the UK Government to propose that I be given an honour.
 They silently refused.
 Alison did assure me "Nobody is going to thank you for working on Exiv2.".

 [TOC](#TOC)
 <div id="13-1">